devtron-labs/devtron/docs/user-guide/creating-application/secrets.md

 ### AWS Secret Manager

-Before adding any external secrets on devtron, `kubernetes-external-secrets` must be installed on devtron.
-Kubernetes External Secrets allows you to use external secret management systems (e.g., AWS Secrets Manager) to securely add secrets in Kubernetes.
+Before adding any external secrets on devtron, `kubernetes-external-secrets` must be installed on the target cluster.
+Kubernetes External Secrets allows you to use external secret management systems (e.g., AWS Secrets Manager, Hashicorp Vault, etc) to securely add secrets in Kubernetes.

 #### Installing kubernetes-external-secrets Using Chart